Bahamas

 A nice short trail provides a great opportunity to see two caves as well as a pristine forest which only gets shaped by hurricanes.

-Tall fern does not seem to be hurt by mighty forces of weather.
+Tall Fern does not seem to be hurt by the mighty forces of weather.
 It's lush and green.

-Across the highway, there are two short trails leading to Gold Rock Beach - one of the most beautiful beaches on the island.
+Across the highway, two short trails lead to Gold Rock Beach - one of the most beautiful beaches on the island.

 The one to the right gets flooded at hide tide, so plan your visit accordingly.